Cerebral Palsy Compensation Claims

 - If a baby is left in the birth canal for too long, resulting in a lack of oxygen to the brain

-- If there has been jaundice or meningitis that was not diagnosed early on
+- If there a delayed diagnosis of jaundice or meningitis

 Effects Of Cerebral Palsy

-Movement and motor function are the two main areas that are affected by someone who has cerebral palsy.
-The effects of cerebral palsy can vary a lot and people experience different degrees of disability from mild to more serious.
-The most common effects are those associated with muscle control; walking; writing and doing everyday tasks like getting dressed can be difficult or impossible for some people.
+Cerebral palsy affects two main areas in someone who suffers from the condition: movement and motor function.
+The effects of cerebral palsy can vary a great deal.
+Different people experience different degrees of disability from mild to more serious.
+The most common effects are those associated with muscle control.
+Everyday tasks like getting dressed, walking, writing can be difficult or impossible for some people.

 Different Kinds Of Cerebral Palsy